Air Corporate

 • Corporate shareholders rather than individual shareholders

-• Beneficial owners or shareholders from FATF grey-listed jurisdictions (currently including Syria, Iran, North Korea, and others on the FATF list)
+• Beneficial owners from FATF grey-listed jurisdictions

-• No physical presence or trading activity yet (newly incorporated, no contracts or invoices)
+• No physical presence or trading activity yet

 Company documents